KoBeWi/Metroidvania-System/README.md

 Map Builder is a tool to create custom rooms at runtime.
 It's intended for procedurally generated maps.
 You can obtain a MapBuilder object using `MetSys.get_map_builder()`.
 The Map Builder is a very simple class.
 It has 2 methods: `create_cell()` and `update_map()`. `create_cell()` takes coordinates of the new cell and will return CellOverride object, the same as when overriding rooms.
 You can customize the cell by customizing the received override object. `update_map()` will cause MetSys to emit the `map_updated` signal (overrides from custom cells don't do it automatically).
 Call it when you have finished generating the desired layout.

 The overrides from map builder allow calling `destroy()`, which will remove the custom cell completely.
 You can obtain references to custom cells you have created by accessing `cells` property of the Map Builder.
+Note that, since custom cells are overrides themselves, using `MetSys.get_cell_override()` on a custom cell will not create a new override.

 ### Saving and loading MetSys runtime data